 Daffodils / Narcissus

 Daffodils are one of the distinctive signs that spring is here!
 They have graceful, trumpet-shaped flowers on beautiful, bright green stems.
 Typically, the flowers are various shades of yellow/orange, with white flowers being less abundant.

-These flower bulbs are known to be reliable since they come back year after year.
+Daffodil bulbs are known to be reliable since they come back year after year.
 Most of the rodents (such as squirrels) generally leave these bulbs alone.
 When they are planted in masses they have a beautiful effect.

 Daffodils are also quite versatile and can be grown in almost all types of soil, in the sun or even in partial shade.
 They can be planted around shrubs and along borders.